 This course studies science as a social process.
 What distinguishes science from pseudoscience?
 How does scientific reasoning lead to knowledge?
 What biases does science suffer from and how can it achieve objectivity?
 How has scientific investigation been influenced by widespread stereotypes about race and gender?
 Is a value-free science possible?
 In addition to general questions about the nature of science and the scientific process, we will discuss several philosophical topics related to the human sciences.
-These include the use of heuristics and biases in human reasoning, historical and contemporary manifestations of scientific racism, adaptationism in evolutionary biology, and gendered hypotheses in evolutionary psychology.
+These include the use of heuristics and biases in human reasoning, historical and contemporary manifestations of scientific racism, adaptationism in evolutionary biology, and sex-specific hypotheses in evolutionary psychology.

-PHIL 382 Philosophy of Feminism
+PHIL/WOST 382 Philosophy of Feminism

 PHIL 390 Philosophical Foundations of Democracy

 The United States, like much of the world, is experiencing a populist moment.
 Movements and figures, on the right (e.g., the Tea Party, President Trump, etc.) and the left (e.g., Occupy Wall Street, Senator Sanders, etc.), have positioned themselves as saviors of the people and promised to deliver them from an evil elite (e.g., liberal academics, lamestream media, Hollywood, Wall Street, Washington, etc.).
 But how should we understand this moment?
 Is it a fix for a broken system?
 Or is it a threat to liberal democracy?